mridul89/translate/README.md

 Limitations
 -----------
 * While searching for template files that needs translation, it may also go through template files from other modules.
-* It only goes through design files which are referenced directly in layout xml or code, will leave them if not.
+* It only goes through design files which are referenced directly in layout xml or code, or are in the common folders.
+This, though enough for most cases, may leave out some design files.
 * The name of generated CSV file is always same as the module name.

 TODO list